 Your organisation’s ambition to change the world can inspire great accomplishments – but only if people see how their own role fits into the wider purpose.
 Are your people mopping floors or, as NASA’s janitor believed, sending a man to the moon?

-Get everyone on track to a single destination – and life at work becomes easier, customers get a better deal and shareholders enjoy higher returns.
+Get everyone on track to a single destination – and work becomes easier, customers get a better deal and shareholders enjoy higher returns.
 Management exists to agree, set out and champion business purpose.

 The world’s expectations of business are changing.
 To thrive, companies need better, up-to-date answers to the fundamental questions of why they exist, and for whom.